gregtandiono/datwire/README.md

 - [ ] Validation (struct validation)
 - [ ] JWT claims should have expiration (1 week?)
 - [ ] Auth service should have a refresh token method
+- [ ] Consul integration for service discovery
+- [ ] Gokit integration for micro-service framework

 ...and many more that I'll have to add as I go along!